Skip to main content

 How does Kipp: Cooper Norcross a New Jersey Nonprofit Corporation rank in NJ?

-Kipp: Cooper Norcross a New Jersey Nonprofit Corporation is ranked #2456 out of 2,463 schools in NJ.
+Kipp: Cooper Norcross a New Jersey Nonprofit Corporation ranks #2,383 of 2,466 schools in NJ.

 What is Kipp: Cooper Norcross a New Jersey Nonprofit Corporation's MySchoolScout rating?

-Kipp: Cooper Norcross a New Jersey Nonprofit Corporation has a composite rating of 2.4 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Kipp: Cooper Norcross a New Jersey Nonprofit Corporation has a current MySchoolScout rating of 3.5 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Kipp: Cooper Norcross a New Jersey Nonprofit Corporation?